 We are a geographically diversified homebuilder with active operations in 16 states within three geographic regions in the United States: West, East, and Southeast.
 Our homes are designed to appeal to homeowners at various price points across various demographic segments and are generally offered for sale in advance of their construction.
-Our objective is to provide our customers with homes that incorporate exceptional value and quality while seeking to maximize our return on invested capital over time.
+Our objective is to provide our customers with homes that incorporate exceptional value and quality while seeking to maximize our return on invested capital over the course of a housing cycle.